Jeff Sessions endorsed by slew of GOP senators, amid effort to make peace with Trump

 But so far, Trump has not publicly attacked Sessions since he entered the race.
 Asked by reporters about Sessions on Friday, the president noted how Sessions had said “nice” things about him in his campaign announcement.
 He said he won’t campaign against Sessions but acknowledged the former attorney general will have “tough competition” in the GOP primary to take on incumbent Sen. Doug Jones, a Democrat.

-Among the other Republicans running: U.S. Rep. Bradley Byrne, former Auburn football coach Tommy Tuberville, former Alabama Supreme Court chief justice Roy Moore, Alabama Secretary of State John Merrill, businessman Stanley Adair and state Rep. Arnold Mooney.
+Among the other Republicans running: U.S. Rep. Bradley Byrne, former Auburn football coach Tommy Tuberville, former Alabama Supreme Court chief justice Roy Moore, Alabama Secretary of State John Merrill, businessman Stanley Adair and State Rep. Arnold Mooney.

 CLICK HERE TO GET THE FOX NEWS APP